Safe-DS/API-Editor/package-parser/documentation.md

 The function receives two filehandlers and a string that specifies a path.

-The file handlers each point to a json file.
+The file handlers each point to a JSON file.
 This is the information collected during the code analysis.
 The path specifies where the results are to be stored.